 The ENCODE project added to the building evidence that most human genes undergo alternative splicing in many more ways than previously appreciated [Pan et al., 2008, Wang et al., 2008].
 Most genes contain multiple forms of alternative splicing (Figure 1.7).
 Despite the prevalence of complex alternative spliced genes, just a few genes are routinely used as examples to illustrate numerical possibilities and biological significance.
 For example, the human immune system relies heavily on alternative splicing for plastic antigen recognition and response [Lynch, 2004].
 Modulation of extracellular signaling proteins such as CD44 and cellular adhesion protein CD45 have been well-studied [Ponta et al., 2003, Zikherman and Weiss, 2008].

-Alternative splicing in humans, however, does not seem to produce the number of unique possible combinations as alternative splicing of genes in simpler organisms, such as Drosophila melanogaster (Figure 1.8 and Table 1.8).
+Alternative splicing in humans, however, does not seem to produce the number of unique possible combinations as alternative splicing of genes in some simpler organisms (is this really true for all simpler organisms?
+Is it true in yeast?), such as Drosophila melanogaster (Figure 1.8 and Table 1.8).
 Perhaps this reduced alternative splicing per gene is due to gene specialization, with different genes working in combination, as oppose to utilizing unique isoforms from a single gene [Park and Graveley, 2007].
 For example, the fruit fly gene muscle myosin heavy chain (Mhc) can produce up to 480 different isoforms through alternative splicing of 17 different cassette exons [Bernstein et al., 1983].
 Section 1.3.6 will discuss an even more appropriate comparison between the human and fly extracellular binding protein DSCAM.

 Figure 1.8: Number of transcripts per Drosophila melanogaster gene Data from [Brown et al., 2014], Supplemental Table 3.
 Number of transcript per bin, with bin sizes _closed_ on the upper part of range.